Rockfire Resources PLC 2022 Review

 The Audit Committee’s primary function is to assist the Board in fulfilling its responsibilities by reviewing the:

-- Quality and integrity of financial reporting.
+- Quality and integrity of financial reporting;

-- Systems of internal control which management and the Board have established to safeguard the Group’s financial and physical assets and facilitate compliance with relevant statutory and regulatory requirements.
+Systems of internal control which management and the Board have established to safeguard the Group’s financial and physical assets and facilitatecompliance with relevant statutory and regulatory requirements;

-- Processes for business risk identification, quantification and mitigation.
+Processes for business risk identification, quantification and mitigation;

-- Quality and relevance of financial and non-financial information provided to management and the Board on which decisions will be based.
+Quality and relevance of financial and non-financial information provided to management and the Board on which decisions will be based.

 The Audit Committee acts as the Board’s committee to oversee risk.